isaacs/cuttlefish/README.md

   md5 values only when necessary.
 This is handy if you have large files, and don't want to look up md5 checksums unless necessary because the file lengths match.
+* `timingDebug` {Boolean} Optionally dump a bunch of timing info to stderr.
+Defaults to false, obviously.

 ## File Objects